Hair Installations are Life Savers

 In conjunction with trims, greasing and a good conditioner this is a definite recipe for hair rejuvenation.
 If you are not quite ready to leave hair out for a month or two at a time and return to installations sooner, get a braided foundation that protects the ends of your hair.
 Be sure to oil your scalp before and during hair installations.

-Additionally, opt for a sew-in with a mesh covering to reduce stress on hair follicles and to achieve a longer lasting hair installations.
+Additionally, opt for a sew-in with a mesh covering to reduce stress on hair follicles and to achieve a longer-lasting hair installation.

 #8 Choose Low Maintenance Styles